albertcordina/Applicant-tracking-system/README.md

 1. Access the Registration page

           A- Navigate to our website’s homepage.
-          B- Click on the Register button usually located on the top right of the page.
+          B- Click on the Register button (located on the top right of the page).

 2. Fill in Your Personal Information